deveshm/connormcgarr.github.io/_posts/2022-03-16-type-confusion-part-2.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/2typeconfusion81.png" alt="">

 As we can see, we are `0xed000` bytes away from the `StackLimit` of the current thread.
 This is perfectly okay, because this value won't change in between reboots or ChakraCore being restated.
 This will be subject to change in our Edge exploit, and we will leak a _different_ stack address within this structure.
-For now though, let's use `stackLimitForCurrrentThread`.
+For now though, let's use `stackLimitForCurrentThread`.

 Here is our updated code, including the stack leak.